openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 `odo create nodejs frontend`{{execute}}

-`odo` will update you on the progress of creating the component, and you should see output similar to this:
+`odo` will create a `config.yaml` just like with the `backend` component, and you should see output similar to this:

 ```
 ✓  Checking component